EPCCed/Intro-to-HPC/content/Week2_Parallel_Computers/Connecting_Multiple_Computers.md

 ```

 To help you understand the general concepts we have introduced this week, we’ll now look at a specific supercomputer.
-I’m going to use the UK National Supercomputer, ARCHER, as a concrete example.
+I’m going to use the UK National Supercomputer, ARCHER2, as a concrete example.
 As well as being a machine I’m very familiar with, it has a relatively straightforward construction and is therefore a good illustration of supercomputer hardware in general.

 ### General
 ARCHER is a Cray XC30 machine, built by the American supercomputer company Cray Inc. It contains 118,080 CPU-cores and has a theoretical peak performance of 2.55 Pflop/s.
 It is operated by EPCC at the University of Edinburgh on behalf of EPSRC and NERC, and is the major HPC resource for UK research in engineering and in physical and environmental science.

 Note that ARCHER is due to be replaced by ARCHER2 built by Cray, a Hewlett Packard Enterprise company.
 ARCHER2 will be operated and supported by EPCC at the University of Edinburgh on behalf of UKRI.
 For full details, see the ARCHER2 web site.

+### General (Archer2)

+Archer2 is a HPE Cray EX machine, built by American supercomputer company Cray, a Hewlett Packard Enterprises company.
+It contains 750,080 CPU-cores and has a theoretical performance of 28 Pflop/s.
+It is operated by EPCC at the University of Edinburgh on behalf of EPSRC and NERC, and is the major HPC resource for UK research in engineering and in physical and environmental science.

 ### Node design
 The basic processor used in ARCHER is the Intel E5-2697 v2 (Ivy Bridge) CPU, which has a clock speed of 2.7 GHz.
 The nodes on ARCHER have 24 CPU-cores; all 24 cores in a node are under the control of a single operating system.
 The OS is the Cray Linux Environment, which is a specialised version of SUSE Linux tailored for Cray systems.

+### Node design (Archer2)

+The basic processor used in ARCHER2 is the AMD Zen2 (Rome) EPYC 7742 CPU, which has a clock speed of 2.25 Ghz .
+The nodes on ARCHER2 have 128 cores across two of the AMD processors.
+All the cores are under the control of a single operating system.
+The OS is the HPE Cray Linux Environment, which is a specialised version of SUSE Linux.

 ### Network
 The complete ARCHER system contains 4,920 nodes, i.e. ARCHER is effectively around 5,000 separate computers each running their own copy of Linux.
 They are connected by the Cray Aries network, which has a complicated hierarchical structure specifically designed for supercomputing applications.
 The entire network can support aggregate data transfer rates of over 10 TByte/s (the so-called bisection bandwidth).
 To put this in context, this is almost a million times faster than what is possible over a 100 Mb fast broadband connection!

+### Network (Archer2)

+The complte ARCHER2 system contains 5,860 nodes, i.e. ARCHER2 is effectively 6,000 seperate computers each running their own copy of Linux.
+They are connected by the HPE Slingshot interconnect, which has a complicated hierarchical structure specifically designed for supercomputing applications.
+The entire network can support aggregate data transfer rates of over XXX (the so-called bisection bandwidth).
+To put this in context, this is almost a XXX times faster than what is possible over a 100 Mb fast broadband connection!

 ### System performance
 ARCHER has a total of 118,080 CPU-cores: 4,920 nodes each with 24 CPU-cores.
 With a clock frequency of 2.7 GHz, the CPU-cores can operate at 2.7 billion instructions per second.
 However, on a modern processor, a single instruction can perform more than one floating-point operation.